KarchinLab/CHASMplus/rtd/faq.rst

 **Will CHASMplus support calibrated p-values for targeted gene panels in the future?**

 Yes!
-We are currently trying to include a calibrated p-value calculation for the MSK-IMPACT gene panel for the easy to use OpenCRAVAT software.
+We are currently trying to include a calibrated p-value calculation for the MSK-IMPACT gene panel into the easy to use OpenCRAVAT software.
 Since this depends on the particular genes in the targeted gene panel, we would also be willing to include other panels by popular request.

 **Where can I obtain the training data for CHASMplus?**